UCL/STIR-GATE-Connection/VoxelisedSimulation/README.md

 * `ExampleSTIR-GATE.sh`: example script to demonstrate how to use this STIR-GATE-Connection project.
 Generates data using STIR, converts it into a GATE compatible format, before running the GATE simulation.
 * `JobGATESimulationCS.sh` and `JobGATESimulationMyriad.sh`: example UCL CS/Myriad cluster job script to run parallel GATE simulations in an array job.
 These two platforms differ in job submission flag keys.
 * `RunGate.sh`: This script take and processes many inputs (see file for more detail) to setup the Gate simulations with the correct macro arguments.
-* `SetupSimulation.sh`: Copies all relevent scanner files, if two `*.par` files are given, will atempt to `GenerateSTIRGATEImages.sh`, and finally runs a GATE simulation to `SetupDmap.mac`.
+* `SetupSimulation.sh`: This script should be run before any GATE simulatiuon take place.
+The script copies all relevent scanner files.
+If this script is given two `*.par` files are given, will atempt to `GenerateSTIRGATEImages.sh`.
+If the script is given STIR readable volumes, it will convert them into a GATE readable form.
+Finally runs a GATE simulation to `SetupDmap.mac`.
+See file for more details.